microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```bash
 az role assignment create --assignee $principalId --role "AzureML Data Scientist" --scope "/subscriptions/$subscriptionId/resourcegroups/$rgname/providers/Microsoft.MachineLearningServices/workspaces/$workspace_name"
 ```
+You need to give additional `Azure ML Operator` permissions to the user managed identity for accessing the workspace, if you are using promptflow in AML Pipeline.

 8. Grant the user managed identity permission to access the workspace keyvault (get and list)